teguh2910/sap/UPGRADE_SUMMARY.md

-# Laravel 5 to 11 Upgrade Summary
+# Laravel 5 to 12 Upgrade Summary

 ## Overview
-This document summarizes the comprehensive upgrade of the SAP-like business management system from Laravel 5.3 to Laravel 11, including modernization of code patterns and optimization of functionality.
+This document summarizes the comprehensive upgrade of the SAP-like business management system from Laravel 5.3 to Laravel 12, including modernization of code patterns and optimization of functionality.

 ## Major Changes Completed

 ### 1. Framework Upgrade
-- **Laravel Version**: Upgraded from 5.3 to 11.x
+- **Laravel Version**: Upgraded from 5.3 to 12.20.0
-- **PHP Version**: Updated requirement from 5.6.4+ to 8.2+
+- **PHP Version**: Updated requirement from 5.6.4+ to 8.3+
-- **Composer Dependencies**: Updated all packages to Laravel 11 compatible versions
+- **Composer Dependencies**: Updated all packages to Laravel 12 compatible versions

 ### 2. Application Structure Modernization
-- **Bootstrap Files**: Updated to Laravel 11 structure
+- **Bootstrap Files**: Updated to Laravel 12 structure with providers and enhanced middleware
-- **Artisan Command**: Modernized for Laravel 11
+- **Artisan Command**: Modernized for Laravel 12
 - **Public Index**: Updated entry point
-- **Environment Configuration**: Added modern Laravel 11 environment variables
+- **Environment Configuration**: Added modern Laravel 12 environment variables
+- **Broadcasting Channels**: Added real-time communication support

 ### 3. Models Modernization
 - **Namespace**: Moved all models from `App\` to `App\Models\`